Xbox Game Pass may receive a family plan in 2022

 Sony confirms new PlayStation Plus with PS1, PS2, PS3 and PSP streaming and games

-The service now works with three subscription tiers, incorporating the features of PS Now
+The service now works with three subscription tiers, incorporating PS Now features

 …..